worldline/testcontainers-for-network-testing/Readme.md

 ## Tests ##

-The included tests demonstrate how a applicatoin can be tested against typical network issues like high latency, low bandwidth, sudden connection drops ...
+The included tests demonstrate how a application can be tested against typical network issues like high latency, low bandwidth, sudden connection drops ...
 The focus is on setting up the communication between host, containers and toxiproxy, not the actual testing (-: